softwarefactory-project/DLRN/doc/source/api.rst

                      (optional)  Requires distro_hash.
 distro_hash          string      If set, commit_hash of the repo to use as filter key.
                      (optional)  Requires commit_hash.
+extended_hash        string      If set, extended_hash of the repo to use as filter key.
+                     (optional)  Requires commit_hash and distro_hash.
 aggregate_hash       string      If set, use the generated aggregate_hash as filter key.
                      (optional)  Only makes sense when components are enabled. promote_name         string      If set to a value, filter results by the specified promotion